South Sudan: third time is a Charm!

 South Sudan: Social Stratification Russian Style!

-David Majok: March 9th 2012
+David Majok: March 9th, 2012

 Like South Sudan, Russia obtained its status as a state after the break-up of the Soviet Union.
-And prior to the collapse of the Soviet Empire, the surest way to attain status and influence in the Communist Party is to be a member, hence increased social status.
-With the collapse of the Soviet Union and the creation of Russian Federation, this marked the end of the communist era and with it the egalitarian society it once wanted to create.
+Prior to the collapse of the Soviet Empire, the surest way to attain status and influence in the Communist Party is to be a member, hence increased social status.
+With the collapse of the Soviet Union and the creation of the Russian Federation, this marked the end of the communist era and with it the egalitarian society it once wanted to create.
 Society and social structures has been totally re-aligned, from a supposedly classless society that is modeled after the much renowned Karl Marx, Socialist society, to a less ideological one, but highly fractured, where the former die-hard socialist transformed themselves to new capitalist, acquiring most of the vast and underperforming industries to private entities.

 Most of those who succeeded in acquiring the vast wealth are those who were either within the system or former security agents of the regime (KGB).
 Their close proximity to power and knowledge of the system gave them unprecedented access to decision makers, which allowed them access to the nation’s resources, hence, the creation of supper influential communists, to overnight rich oligarchs.
 The new rich in Russia have completely parted ways with the communist identity and accepted or embraced true liberal market philosophy.